gammasoft71/xtd/docs/guide_style_sheets_reference.md

 ## List of properties

-The table below lists all the properties supported by xtd style sheets:
+The table below lists all the properties supported by xtd style sheets.
+Properties marked with an asterisk * are specific to xtd and have no equivalent in [CSS2 or CSS3](https://www.w3schools.com/cssref/default.asp).

 | Property    | Type                           | Description                 |
 |-------------|--------------------------------|-----------------------------|